AVAtric/TestGame/README.md

 1. Press **Space** to start the game
 2. Use arrow keys or WASD to control the snake
 3. Eat the **@** food to grow and increase your score
-4. Avoid hitting the walls or your own tail
+4. Avoid hitting the walls or your own tail or body
 5. After game over, press **R** to restart or **Q** to quit

 ## Architecture